Guidelines for Submission

 - Each concurrent session proposal must have at least one presenter from a NACUBO member institution.
 Any concurrent session proposal that does not include a presenter from a college or university will be considered incomplete.

-- Incomplete proposals will be deleted after October 15, 2012.
+- Incomplete proposals may be deleted after October 15, 2013.
 Incomplete proposals include submissions that do not include speakers with full contact information.